dddrrreee/cs240lx-20spr/labs/16-single-step/README.md

    - Do a branch and link on `r1`

 -----------------------------------------------------------------------------
-### Part 2: Write a simple concurrency checker.
+### Part 2: Switching back to supervisor mode

 To keep things simple, we'll just write a simple trampoline in assembly `user_trampoline_ret` that behaves just like `user_trampoline_no_ret` except that it:
-   1. Allows a return
+   1. Allows a return from the trampoline by changing our mode from user to back to super.
-   2. Passes a pointer to the called routine.
+   2. Makes the next part a bit easier by passing a pointer to the called routine.

+As mentioned above, the main complication is that we cannot change the current `cpsr` at user level.
+To do this you'll have to make a simple system call.
+Recall from lab 7 of cs140e how we make a system call:
+   1. To make a system call with 1, you write `swi 1` in the assembly (to do 2, you'd write `swi 2`, etc).
+   2. In your `software_interrupt_asm` routine you have to save all caller-registers adjust the lr, and call a C routine.
+Unlike other exception handlers, you should *not* load the stack pointer since it is shared with SUPER mode.
+   3. In your C code, you should dereference the pc value to see the actual instruction and see which constant (in our case, it should be 1).
+   4. Change the *spsr* (not the `cpsr` since that will just change the value in the exception handler) to the new value.

+As an intermediate step, I would say you should first make a "hello world" system call that just prints and returns.

-For the assembly:
+For the `user_trampoline_ret` assembly:
-   - Save all the registers besides the `sp` and `pc`.
-   - Move the old `cpsr` value into a general-purpose register (so we can restore).
-   - Copy the `sp` into a general-purpose register (so we can see it at user-level).
-   - Switch modes
-   - Move the copied sp into `sp`.
+   1. You'll have to save the old mode.
-   - Move the r2 register to r0.
+   2. Before calling the handler don't forget to move the r2 register to the first argument register (r0).
-   - Do a prefetch flush.
-   - Do a branch and link on `r1`
-   - Change back to the old `cpsr` value.
-   - pop the saved registers.
-   - return.
+   3. When the branch and link returns you'll have to call your new system call to change back to the old mode.
+   4. Return.

 Note: the register-based indirect jump seems to be enough to cause prefetching, so perhaps you could argue we don't need the flush.
 I think